‘Bright Lights: Celebrate the Season’ Opens November 26

 ‘Crying the News’: Child Labor and Print Culture

-DiGirolamo’s lecture, in the Reichert Planetarium, will draw heavily from his years of scholarship and from his acclaimed 2019 book Crying the News: A History of America’s Newsboys (Oxford University Press).
-In Crying the News, DiGirolamo offers an epic retelling of the American experience from the perspective of the famed newsie, a young man who once hawked newspapers on street corners and contributed to the birth of the American press.
+In his book, he offers an epic retelling of the American experience from the perspective of the famed newsie, a young man who once hawked newspapers on street corners and contributed to the birth of the American press.

 Veterans, Active Military Invited as Museum Guests

 The Vanderbilt will thank veterans and active military personnel and their families for their extraordinary service when it invites them as guests on Veterans Day weekend, Friday, November 11, from 12:00 to 4:00, and on Saturday and Sunday, November 12 and 13, from 11:00 to 4:00.
 Sponsored by Northwell Health.